br3ndonland/full-stack-fastapi-postgresql/{{cookiecutter.project_slug}}/README.md

 If you need to install any additional package to the worker, add it to the file `./backend/app/celeryworker.dockerfile`.

-There is an `.env` file that has some Docker Compose default values that allow you to just run `docker-compose up -d` and start working, while still being able to use and share the same Docker Compose files for deployment, avoiding repetition of code and configuration as much as possible.
+There is a `.env` file with [Docker Compose environment variables](https://docs.docker.com/compose/environment-variables/) that allow you to just run `docker-compose up -d` and start working, while still being able to use and share the same Docker Compose files for deployment, avoiding repetition of code and configuration as much as possible.

 ### Docker Compose Override